shxuejinanxja/tooltips/docs/aws/ccp.md

 With an API gateway, you essentially create an abstraction layer.
 Expose all the APIs that need to be made avaiable to external clients to call backend service.
 The request will then be route to the various backend microservices.

+## aws EC2

+hypervisor: is a piece of software that allows you to create virtual resources such as virtual servers.

 ## dictornary

 - **on-premise** : On-premises is the software and technology that is located within the physical confines of an enterprise often in the company’s data center as opposed to running remotely on hosted servers or in the cloud.